xinhong3/PaxosProofLean/README.md

 This repository contains:

 - A port of the Paxos proof from Chand & Liu’s history-variable approach into Lean 4.
-- A (partial) fork of [Lean-SMT](https://github.com/ufmg-smite/lean-smt)@1df3f3 for potential SMT-powered simplifications -- forking resolve the build failure from starting from a new lean project and adding Smt as a dependency.
+- \[**Removed**\] A (partial) fork of [Lean-SMT](https://github.com/ufmg-smite/lean-smt)@1df3f3 for potential SMT-powered simplifications -- forking resolve the build failure from starting from a new lean project and adding Smt as a dependency.
 However, I still couldn't get Smt to work with the proof so it's not being used in the project currently.

 ---